 CES Letter claims: “All of the Book of Mormon witnesses, excepting Martin Harris, were related by blood or marraige either to the Smith’s or the Whitmers.”
 So?
 It was a small community, a tiny farm town in upstate New York on the edge of the wild frontier.
 Most folks were related or connected through marriage.
 Is having the same great-great-great-grandfather as another person’s mother really that shocking?

-It is very easy to attack a man’s character 200 years after his death, from wacky third-hand rumors from religious competitors who hated him, known liars.
+It is very easy to attack a man’s character 200 years after his death.

-The difference between CES Letter and Mormons when it comes to testimonies is CES Letter cherry-picks anything from anyone to back up their pre-conceived conclusion, while Mormons get both sides of the issue and seek a personal witness to know if something is true, by a manifestation of the Holy Ghost.
-Did CES Letter get a manifestation to prove that the sale of the Book of Mormon copyrighted had been promised to be a success?
-Of course not.
-They read something online and instantly believed it because it aligned with their narrative.
+The difference between skeptics and Mormons when it comes to testimonies is skeptics can cherry-pick to back up their pre-conceived conclusion, while Mormons get both sides of the issue and seek a personal witness to know if something is true, by a manifestation of the Holy Ghost.
+Skeptics might read something online and instantly believed it because it aligned with their narrative.
 It is all about supporting the ever-shifting narrative.

-One very subtle tactic here is how CES Letter makes us think all the witnesses had a conflict of interest for merely being involved in Mormonism and part of the local community.
-Not only does this undercut their testimony, but it sets up CES Letter to spin the false narrative that Mormon leaders somehow profit from tithing.
+One very subtle part of the narrative here is the idea that the witnesses had a conflict of interest for merely being involved in Mormonism and part of the local community.
+Not only does this undercut the credibility of their testimony, but it sets up skeptics to spin a future false narrative that Mormon leaders somehow profit from tithing.

-Witnesses Are Important – At first, I was confused why CES Letter devoted so much to attacking the Book of Mormon wintesses.
-Like most Mormons I never considered the wintesses and anything more than a nice supporting page for the truthfulness of the Book of Mormon, not really all that necessary.
-Why does CES Letter attack their characters, almost as much as they attack Joseph Smith’s?
-Derision is currency for anti-Mormons; people will be turned off if they display too much bitterness so they need to choose their battles carefully.
+Witnesses Are Important – At first, I was confused why some skeptics devote so much to attacking the Book of Mormon witnesses.
+Like most Mormons I never considered the witnesses and anything more than a nice supporting page for the truthfulness of the Book of Mormon, not really all that necessary.
+Why do some skeptics attack their characters, almost as much as they attack Joseph Smith’s?
+Derision is currency for Antimormons; people will be turned off if they display too much bitterness so they need to choose their battles carefully.

 Daniel C. Peterson gave a great explanation for the importance of the Book of Mormon witnesses.
-It is not by accident that CES Letter attacks them after having reduced Mormon testimonies as nothing more than emotion.
+Often, skeptics attack them after having reduced Mormon testimonies as nothing more than emotion.
 Suddenly, the witness testimonies of the Book of Mormon are like the positive vibes you feel from watching Forrest Gump?